-Policy EL7 Preserve and if possible enhance designated areas and their immediate surroundings such as SSSIs, CWSs and SINCs.
-(See Map A1)
+Policy EL7 SSSI, CWS and SINCs (See Map A1)

 Preserve, and where possible, enhance protected areas outside the CAs such as woodland, SSSIs, CWSs and SINCs.
 Development within (or nearby where such development could adversely affect the site) these areas will not be supported and consideration must be given to the features in between them that act as stepping stones or habitat corridors for protected species.
 The level of protection and mitigation must be proportionate to the status of the habitat or species found therein.